The NSW Pet Registry is a database of microchipped and registered cats and dogs that live in NSW and allows owners to:

 - pay most lifetime registration fees online.

-The changes to the NSW Pet Registry are designed to speed up the process of returning lost pets to their owners.
-Local Councils are encouraging all pet owners in NSW to register.
+The NSW Pet Registry is designed to speed up the process of returning lost pets to their owners.
+Local Councils encourage all pet owners in NSW to register.

 There is one thing ITC knows for certain, Lane Cove loves their pets.
-When we conducted our Lane Cove Survey, we found out that 85% of respondents had a dog or cat.
+When we conducted a Lane Cove Survey, we found out that 85% of respondents had a dog or cat.

 We have also noticed a few trends that have prevented local vets or the council from easily finding an owner.
 Here are a few things that you can do to make sure your pet is found:

 - Microchip your pet and register the details with the Pet Registry and Council.
 Many different types of pets can be microchipped, so ask your vet if your bird, rabbit, goat or bunny can be microchipped.
 More details on microchipping can be found here.
 You can also check your pet’s microchip details by clicking here.

 - if you move or change your phone number update your details with Council.
 Update your details so that on the day of your move the new details are available; You can download a change of details form here

 http://www.olg.nsw.gov.au/sites/default/files/Change-of-address-C3C.pdf or you can register your pet on the Pet Registry with the new details.